TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 </details>
 <br/>

-### Allowing reading/writing to certain projects or certain Users
+### Authorizing reading and writing to certain projects or users
-If you wish to set up ACL Policy Elements with the Container’s `X-Container-Read`and `X-Container-Write` attribute’s `<tenant-id>:<user-uuid>` form, you can assign reading/writing rights to certain project or certain users.
-If you enter wildcard script`*` instead of Tenant ID or User UUID, all Projects or all Users are allowed to access.
-When making access requests, a valid authentication token is required.
+If you set ACL policy elements in the form of `<tenant-id>:<user-uuid>` to the `X-Container-Read` and `X-Container-Write` attributes of the container, you may selectively authorize reading and writing to certain projects or users.
+All users or projects are authorized to access if you enter a wild card script `*` instead of a tenant ID or user UUID.
+A valid authentication token is required when requesting access.

-> [Note]
+> [Notes]
-> The Reading Right assigned through the ACL Policy with the authentication token includes the Object List View rights.
+> The authority to view the object list is included in the authority to read for the ACL policy that requires an authentication token.
 <details>
-<summary>An example of reading/writing rights assigned to certain Users of a certain Project</summary>
+<summary>Examples of authorizing reading and writing to specific users of a specific project</summary>

 ```
 $ curl -i -X POST \